Victor Heritage Society

 "The Midland Terminal Railway Depot was built in 1897 by the Midland Terminal Railway Company, a short-line terminal railroad that ran from the Colorado Midland Railway near Divide to the Cripple Creek mining area."

 "The Depot was one of the first brick buildings in Victor.
-It was damaged but survived the "Great Fire" that destroyed most of Victor in 1899."
+It was damaged but survived the "Great Fire" that

 "The design is a classic example of a western railroad station.
 Large eaves provided shelter.
 The bay window offered a clear view for the dispatcher.
 Large arched doorways allowed easy access for freight.
 There were separate men’s and women’s entrances, waiting rooms, and ticket windows."